Ninian: Background

 The Southern Picts, for whom Ninian is held to be the apostle, were the Picts south of the mountains known as the Mounth, which cross Scotland north of the Firths of Clyde and Forth.
-That they had once been Christian is known from a 5th-century mention of them by Saint Patrick in his Letter to Coroticus, where he refers to them as 'apostate Picts'.
-Patrick could not have been referring to the Northern Picts who were converted by Saint Columba in the 6th century because they were not yet Christian, and thus could not be called 'apostate'.
-Northumbria had established a bishopric among the Southern Picts at Abercorn in 681, under Bishop Trumwine.
+In the 4th century, the southern boundaries of their territory were with British kingdoms.

+In his Letter to Coroticus, Saint Patrick mentions 'apostate Picts'.
+Patrick is generally considered to be a 5th century individual and Ninian is conventionally taken to have been 4th/5th century.

+By 681, the southern Picts were firmly Christian and Northumbria established a bishopric at Abercorn, under Bishop Trumwine.
 This effort was abandoned shortly after the Picts defeated the Northumbrians at the Battle of Dun Nechtain in 685.

-Christianity had flourished in Galloway in the 6th century.
+Christianity was present in Galloway by the 5th century and continued into the 6th century.
 By the time of Bede's account in 731, the Northumbrians had enjoyed an unbroken relationship with Galloway for a century or longer, beginning with the Northumbrian predecessor state of Bernicia.
 The full nature of the relationship is uncertain.
 Also at this time, Northumbria was establishing bishoprics in its sphere of influence, to be subordinate to the Northumbrian Archbishop of York.
 One such bishopric was established at Whithorn in 731, and Bede's account serves to support the legitimacy of the new Northumbrian bishopric.
 The Bernician name hwit ærn is Old English for the Latin candida casa, or 'white house' in modern English, and it has survived as the modern name of Whithorn.

 There is as yet no unchallenged connection of the historical record to the person who was Bede's Ninian.
 However, the unlikelihood that the reputable historian Bede invented Ninian without some basis in the historical record, combined with an increased knowledge of Ireland's early saints and Whithorn's early Christian connections, has led to serious scholarly efforts to find Bede's basis.
 James Henthorn Todd, in his 1855 publication of the Leabhar Imuinn (The Book of Hymns of the Ancient Church of Ireland), suggested that it was Finnian of Moville, and that view has gained traction among modern scholars.